 Homelessness in the US needs no explanation.
 It's an epidemic, especially in California.
-In two years of operation, we have helped over 70 individuals and families stay in their rented homes.
+In 3 years of operation, we have helped over 100 individuals and families stay in their rented homes.
 These people are going thru a temporary financial emergency from which they can recover.
-We've found that it takes an average of $2,100 that makes the difference between staying in their home and eviction/possible homelessness.
+We've found that it takes an average of $2,100 that makes the difference between staying in their home and avoidable eviction and/or homelessness.

 Over 78% of full-time workers in America live paycheck to paycheck.
 Most of these are renters.
 One unexpected financial emergency outside of their control can put them at risk of eviction and/or becoming homeless.
 Over 30% of our previous grantees have said they would have been homeless if not for our assistance.